Skip to main content

 Introduction

-Use the Zero Trust API with webhook integration to automatically retrieve a 24-hour snapshot of a user's file activity.
-This functionality helps security teams quickly assess whether suspicious activity—such as ransomware behavior—is a real threat.
+Use the Zero Trust API with webhook integration to retrieve a 24-hour snapshot of user file activity.
+This feature helps security teams assess whether suspicious activity like ransomware behavior represents a real threat.

-Security platforms (like CrowdStrike or Splunk) that receive Superna webhook events can initiate a follow-up API request for user activity.
-Superna runs an Easy Auditor job covering the past 24 hours, and the enriched activity report is returned through a webhook update to the same integration endpoint.
+Security platforms (like CrowdStrike or Splunk) that receive Superna webhook events can send a follow-up API request for user activity.
+Superna runs an Easy Auditor job covering the past 24 hours and returns the activity report through a webhook update to the same integration endpoint.

 Future Enhancement

-Currently, the webhook payload for the user activity report does not include a ticket identifier (e.g., from ServiceNow, Splunk, CrowdStrike, etc.).
-As a result, there's no built-in way to correlate the webhook with the originating request or case in a third-party system.
+The webhook payload for the user activity report does not include a ticket identifier (from ServiceNow, Splunk, CrowdStrike, etc.).
+You cannot correlate the webhook with the originating request or case in a third-party system.

-In a future update, we plan to support passing a ticket number as part of the initial API request, which will then be included in the webhook payload.
-This will allow external systems to match incoming report data to the correct case and enrich it accordingly.
+In a future update, we plan to support passing a ticket number as part of the initial API request, which will be included in the webhook payload.
+This will allow external systems to match incoming report data to the correct case.

 Requirements